RobinMalfait/changelog/README.md

   version from `package.json`, and increase the `patch` part of the semver.
 - `<explicit>` when you run `changelog release 3.0.2`, then we use the semver you provided.

+You can also add the `--with-npm` flag, this will:

+- Run `git add <changelog-file.md> && git commit -m "update changelog"`
+- Run `npm version <version>`
+  - This will update the `package.json` file with the new version
+  - This will also create a git tag